cybercongress/cyb-archeology/docs/cyb.md

 - Master of Keys

-Keys app is inherent component of id bar and is embedded in Cyb.
 This app allows to store cryptographic secrets.
 Think of it as lastpass you don't need to trust that is able to compute different addresses, one time passwords and signatures in the context of an app.

-The following convention is used for `keys`:
+The following convention is used for `keys.cyb`:

 ```
 id: String,